alechash/alechash/README.md

 - [BenchScout](https://benchscout.com), a sports site.
 Track your favorite teams, get updates, and follow live games
 - [Command Bar](https://github.com/alechash/command-bar), a macOS status bar app to find common keybord shortcuts and what they do
 - [GitBin](https://github.com/alechash/git-bin), this is an open source paste bin alternative, offering free bins and a URL shortener
+- [Better Mac Store](https://github.com/alechash/BetterMacStore), an open source alternative to the Mac App Store.
+No signing, no stealing
+- [Siddes](https://github.com/siddesmedia/siddes), this is an open source social media that brings features from Twitter and Reddit

 ### In The Works
 - [turbster.app](https://turbster.app), its like instagram but for cars